GageHoweTamu/FroodSort/README.md

 First few elements: 1 1 1 1 1
 ```

-These benchmarks seem too good to be true.
+These benchmarks seem too good to be true, I'm only using integers though.
 More testing is required.